magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 CPS Limit
 ---------

-| How many Calls Per Second this user can send?
-The excess will receive CONGESTION.
+| CPS(calls per second) limit to this client.
+The calls that exceed this limit will be send CONGESTION.` ,
+|     'user.company_name': `Company name.